Skip to content Skip to search

 • No amendment to or variation of this agreement shall take effect unless it is agreed by the parties in writing and signed by an authorised representative of each of the parties.

-• A party may only terminate this agreement by giving the other parties six months’ written notice or forthwith by notice to the others if another party has committed a material breach of this agreement which is incapable of remedy.
+• A party may only terminate this agreement by giving the other parties three months’ written notice.

 Complaints in relation to the performance, success or otherwise of this agreement shall be passed, in the first instance, to the Housing Options manager at Norwich City Council who will try and resolve them with the relevant parties.